zivahealth/ziva_bmi_algorithm/README.md

 # Ziva Health Baseline Health Score Algorithm
 ### About this Project
 Body Mass Index (BMI) is an immensely popular metric for determining a person's approximate body composition.
 It has become so widespread that even the National Institute of Health (NIH) has [defined](https://www.nhlbi.nih.gov/sites/default/files/media/docs/obesity-evidence-review.pdf) the thresholds for obesity based entirely on BMI.
 However, there are major shortcomings with BMI in that it does not account for different body types.
-As such, an individual may be in excellent shape but still be considered obese by the NIH standards.
+For example, an individual may be in excellent shape but still be considered obese by the NIH standards.

 This project overcomes the shortcomings inherent with BMI.
 Our algorithm takes an individual's weight, height, sex (at birth), age, and waist circumference to generate a health score between 0-100% based on the individual's predicted body fat percentage.
 We generalize a person's health to body fat percentage because body fat levels are so highly correlated with diabetes, heart conditions, and other bodily ailments.